Presidency of Ulysses S. Grant

-The presidency of Ulysses S. Grant began on March 4, 1869, when Ulysses S. Grant was inaugurated as the 18th president of the United States, and ended on March 4, 1877.
-The Reconstruction era took place during Grant's two terms of office.
-The Ku Klux Klan caused widespread violence throughout the South against African Americans.
+Ulysses S. Grant served as the 18th President of the United States from March 4, 1869 to March 4, 1877.
+A Republican, Grant took office after winning the 1868 election, and secured a second term in 1872.
+He presided over the Reconstruction Era and the 1876 U.S. Centennial.

 By 1870, all former Confederate states had been readmitted into the United States and were represented in Congress.
-However, Democrats and former slave owners refused to accept that freedmen were citizens who were granted suffrage by the Fifteenth Amendment, which prompted Congress to pass three Force Acts to allow the federal government to intervene when states failed to protect former slaves' rights.
-Following an escalation of Klan violence in the late 1860s, Grant and his attorney general, Amos T. Akerman, head of the newly created Department of Justice, began a crackdown on Klan activity in the South, starting in South Carolina, where Grant sent federal troops to capture Klan members.
-This led the Klan to demobilize and helped ensure fair elections in 1872.
+However, Democrats and former slave owners refused to accept that freedmen had been granted citizenship by the Fourteenth Amendment and suffrage by the Fifteenth Amendment.
+This prompted Congress to pass three Force Acts to allow the federal government to intervene when states failed to protect former slaves' rights.
+The Ku Klux Klan, formed in 1865, caused widespread violence throughout the Southern United States against African Americans.
+President Grant and his Attorney General Amos T. Akerman, who headed the newly created Department of Justice, prosecuted Klan members after an escalation of Klan activity in the late 1860s.
+Grant was succeeded by Rutherford B. Hayes, who won the election of 1876.